zeyadetman/DownloadInstagramAccountPhotos/README.md

 # DownloadInstagramAccountPhotos
-Download all the photos of Public Instagram Account
+Download all the photos of Public Instagram Account (Original Size)

 Watch video below to know how to use it: